Felly Bull

 • Add the lamb, breadcrumbs, oregano, salt and pepper then, with the aid of the spatula, mix 5 to 10 seconds/speed 5 until combined.

 • Using wet hands, roll 1 tbsp of the mixture into a ball and place on a plate.
-Repeat with the remaining mixture to make approx. 24 or 25 meatballs.
+Repeat with the remaining mixture to make 24 meatballs.
 Dust the meatballs with flour.

 • Heat the vegetable oil in a large frying pan over a medium heat.
-Fry the meatballs in batches for 8-10 minutes, turning occasionally, until browned all over and cooked through.
+Fry the meatballs in batches for 8 to 10 minutes, turning occasionally, until browned all over and cooked through.
 Serve warm.

 Notes

-• Substitute the lamb mince for beef mince, if you prefer.
+• Substitute the lamb mince for beef, chicken or turkey mince, if you prefer.

 • The meatballs can be made ahead, up to step 3, but don’t dust with flour until you’re ready to cook them.
-I placed them on baking paper on a tray and covered them with cling film and put them in the fridge until I was ready to cook them in the evening.
+Place them on baking paper on a baking tray and cover them with cling film.
+Put them in the fridge until you're ready to cook them in the evening.

 You might also like to try: